exploitx3/Java-EE-Blog/README.md

 	</dependencies>
 </module>
 ```
-replace 'mysql-connector-jave.jar' with the filename of the JDBC jar file in the same folder.
+replace 'mysql-connector-java.jar' with the filename of the JDBC jar file in the same folder.

-- `Configure Wildfly - Add your driver in Wildfly configuration`: in 'wildfly/standalone/configuration/standalone.xml' add inside the already existing 'drivers' tag the following datasource:
+- `Configure Wildfly`: Add your driver in Wildfly configuration in 'wildfly/standalone/configuration/standalone.xml' add inside the already existing 'drivers' tag the following datasource:
 ```
 <driver name="mysql" module="com.mysql.driver">
                         <driver-class>com.mysql.jdbc.Driver</driver-class>